How did Western development aid develop during the 1960s and -70s?

 In the 1960s Western development aid was simple, seemingly.
 Concepts and strategies were shared by OECD member countries.
 The main doctrine was investment and transfer of knowhow.
 Real capital was supplied, and local managers were trained.
 It happened in the form of development projects.

 A project was an exemplary activity.
-Ideally, for every foreign expert there should be a local counterpart who would disseminate skills and knowledge to others.
+Ideally, for every foreign expert there was a local counterpart who would disseminate skills and knowledge to others.
 Later, local savings were supposed to pay for investment in more machinery and equipment.
 The expected result was sustained economic growth and the abolishment of poverty.

 During Western industrialization increased levels of investment did in fact go hand in hand with technology transfer.
 By the middle of the 20th century the American economist Walt Rostow raised the idea that all economic modernization followed the same path.
 An increased rate of investment was decisive.
 Another economist, Alexander Gerschenkron, claimed that backward countries could move quickly ahead.
 When they applied known robust solutions, they could skip trial and error.